jiho264/Learn_pytorch/Dev_History.md

 ## Week 1: First week, Jan, 2024
 - Goal : Getting 15% error rate in CIFAR-10 dataset.
 - [ ] Imaplemanation of Leaning rate Decay
+- [ ] split to train/val
 - My results :
+  > The Overhead for Preprecessing is not critical.
   - Do not apply Img resizing on CIFAR10 cuz it have already low resolution(32x32).
   - The Apply on half submean + Apply on half submean + horizontal flip that's train time for single epoch is 25s on CIFAR10
   - The train time for single epoch is 12.06 on CIFAR10
-  - >> The Overhead for Preprecessing is not critical.

 ****

 ## The Question about Working Process of ResNet